duskb1t/duskb1t.github.io/_tabs/roadmap.md

 # Courses

+Review rating: \[ Terrible - Mid - Recommended - Excellent - Masterpiece \].

+The criteria that I use depends on three main factors: the price, the course content, and the labs.
+Please note, this is purely subjective, and your experience may differ from mine.

 |    Course    | Provider | Language | Status | Review Rating |
 |--------------|----------|----------|--------|----------------|
 | Introduction To Linux | Hack4u | Spanish | Completed  | Excellent |